Glossary

 Portfolio

 A Portfolio is a collection of Accounts.
-It combines various accounts and instruments similar to a physical wallet that holds different currency notes.
+It combines various accounts and assets similar to a physical wallet that holds different currency notes.

 Product Id